 Best things to do with kids in Las Vegas

-Located about 20 minutes from The Strip, the Lion Habitat Ranch is one of Las Vegas’s best-kept secrets.
-The well-trained crew creates a peaceful environment where guests can feed the lions, sign up for behind-the-scenes tours and even enjoy a meal with the surrounding animals.
+The Lion Habitat Ranch might be one of Las Vegas’s best-kept secrets.
+The owners of this lion sanctuary aim to educate the public while caring for the big cats.
+The well-trained, caring crew creates a peaceful environment where guests can feed the lions, take behind-the-scenes tours and even enjoy a meal with the surrounding animals.

 Five blocks of neon lights under the largest LED screen in the world is enough to get kids of any age excited, but Fremont also hosts regular light shows, nightly staged entertainment and plenty of gift shops.
-Guests can speed across the cityscape on the Slotzilla zipline (younger children can try the lower zipline that zooms by at half the height), while braver families can try their hand at killing zombies in the Fear the Walking Dead survival attraction.
+Adults can speed across the cityscape on the Slotzilla zipline while younger kids can try the lower zipline that zooms by at half the height.

-Travel back in time and be entertained like the royal court in the days of yore.
-This King Arthur-esque show is full of athleticism, competition and valor.
-Nine-hundred patrons enjoy this theater-in-the-round spectacle accompanied by a three-course feast.
-Watch knights battle it out while you and your loved ones chow down on a supper fit for a king!
+Travel back in time and be entertained like the royal court in the days of yore at the Excalibur Hotel.
+This King Arthur-inspired show is full of athleticism, competition and valor.
+A packed crowd of mostly families enjoys this theater-in-the-round spectacle accompanied by a three-course feast.
+Watch knights battle it out while you chow down on a supper fit for a king.